 Student Residence Halls have been established to offer its students excellent study environment along with the opportunity to experience autonomous civic life.
-For the other housing options, accommodation for short term student (Short Stay House) has been installed on April, 2016, and shared accommodations (Global Village), which focuses on international exchange, commenced its operation on April 1, 2017.
+For the other housing options, accommodation for short-term students (Short Stay House) has been installed in April, 2016, and shared accommodations (Global Village), which focuses on international exchange, commenced its operation on April 1, 2017.

 A total of 67 residences with about 3,700 rooms are located in Ichinoya, Hirasuna, Oikoshi and Kasuga Area.
 For further information regarding room types, equipment and monthly rent, please refer to the guide "Student Residence Guide."

 Every Standard-Single type residence has a laundry room, a communal kitchen and shower room, etc. Also, each area (excluding Kasuga area) has a Community Center that has administrative offices (In Kasuga Area, it is located in Bldg.1, 1st floor).
 In addition, Hirasuna Community Center has bath house, a barber shop and an electric goods store, Ichinoya Community Center has convenience stores, a barber shop and an electric goods store and Oikoshi Community Center has an electric goods store.
 In Global Village, each unit has a kitchen and a shower room that are shared only with other residents of the unit.
 Further, Global Village has its own laundry room and community space "Daiwa Lease Community Station."

 The university makes sure the rooms are available to undergraduate freshmen on a priority basis.
 When the number of new applicants exceeds the available number of rooms, students coming to Tsukuba from different district/state are given priority over those local students who can possibly commute to the university from nearby areas.